TylorS/typed/readme.md

 ### Env

 `Env` is the core of the higher-level modules like [`Ref`](#ref) and is a `ReaderT` of `Resume`, but to be honest being used so much, I didn't like writing `ReaderResume<A>` and chose to shorten to `Env` for the
 "environmental" quality Reader provides.
-Combining Reader and Resume allows for creating APIs that are capable of utilizing dependency injection for its configurability and testability.
+Combining Reader and Resume allows for creating APIs that are capable of utilizing dependency injection for their configuration and testability while still combining the sync/async workflows.

 While designing application APIs it is often better to describe the logic of your system separate from the implementation details. `Env`, or rather `Reader` helps you accomplish this through the [Dependency Inversion Principle](https://stackify.com/dependency-inversion-principle/).
 This principle is one of the easiest ways to begin improving any codebase.

 ### Ref

-`Ref` is an abstraction for managing state using `Env`.
-It exposes an extensible get/set/delete API for managing keys (string|number|symbol) to values.
+`Ref` is an abstraction for managing state-based applications using `Env`.
+It exposes an extensible get/set/delete API for managing keys to values.
 Every `Ref` is connected to an `Env` that will provide the default value lazily when first asked for or after being deleted previously.

-The provided implementation will also send events containing all of the creations/updates/deletes occuring in realtime.
+The provided implementation will also send events containing all of the creations/updates/deletes occurring in real-time.

-Here's a small counter example to show how one might use Ref to create a simple counter application.
+Here's a small example of a Counter application to show how one might use Ref to create a simple counter application.

 ```ts
 import * as E from '@fp/Env'